A Fashion and Lifestyle Blog for the Modern Working Woman.

 Give you fresh content that fits into your life.

 Hi, I’m Megan Kristel.
 I’m a former fashion buyer turned personal stylist and image consultant and now, blogger.
-In 2007, I started an image consulting agency, Kristel Closets, Inc. Almost overnight we became one of the top firms in the country.
-Our team currently serves Philadelphia, South Jersey, Northern New Jersey/New York Metro, Deleware, and Washington D.C.
+In 2007, I started the image consulting agency, Kristel Closets, Inc. Almost overnight we became one of the top firms in the country.
+Our team served Philadelphia, South Jersey, Northern New Jersey/New York Metro, Deleware, and Washington D.C.
 Metro.

-I created The Well Dressed Life to stay in touch with our personal style clients.
+I created The Well Dressed Life to stay in touch with our style clients.
 Early on I realized that I had a unique advantage.
-Every day, our clients asked our team about fit, fashion, style and where to shop.
+Every day, our customers asked our team about fit, fashion, style and where to shop.
 We kept hearing the same issues over and again.
-I wondered if our clients had these questions and concerns, would other women around the country have them too?
+I wondered, if our clients had these questions and concerns, would other women around the country have them too?

 So, in January of 2015, we redesigned the blog and committed to daily content.
 Our goal is simple.
 We want to create the go-to resource for women of all shapes, sizes, and lifestyles looking for straightforward, easy to use style and fashion advice.

-I have loved fashion for as long as I can remember but for reasons that may surprise you.
+I have loved fashion for as long as I can remember.
 As a kid, I was tall, lanky, freckled and pale as a ghost.
-In grade school, I was bullied, because of my appearance.
+I didn’t look like everyone else in school and was bullied relentlessly for it.
 The years of teasing, ridicule, and mean jokes took their toll on my confidence and self-esteem.
 One day, I stumbled upon an issue of Seventeen magazine that featured an article on model Niki Taylor.
 In it, she talked about how she hated being tall.
-Then one day her mom showed her pictures of other tall girls in magazines, who all happen to be models.
-That one little article changed my life.
+Then one day her mom showed her pictures of other tall girls in magazines: models.

-These days, I’m a busy 36-year-old wife and mother.
-I have two beautiful, kindhearted and brilliant little girls.
+These days, I’m a busy 37-year-old wife and mother.
+I have two beautiful, kind-hearted and brilliant little girls.
 I’m an avid home cook, bookworm, and a wannabe fitness enthusiast.
-I am a compulsive organizer.
+I live to travel and love wine.
+When I’m stressed, I start organizing things, anything and everything.
 Should you see me walking around my house with a label maker, you should run.
-I go to Starbucks in my yoga pants.
+I happily go to Starbucks in my yoga pants.
 I have Louboutins, but they make me walk like a newborn fawn, so they don’t get out much.

 I don’t think your image is everything.
 There is more to focus on in life than clothes, but, everything doesn’t have to be so serious.
 Fashion is fun.
-Finding women who share your mindset is empowering.
-Discovering your style can increase your confidence, and there is nothing more powerful than a confident woman.
+Discovering your style can increase your confidence, and there is nothing stronger than a confident woman.

-I hope our little blog is a helpful stop for tips, tricks, and inspiration during your busy day.
-Please comment, ask questions and share what works for you so we can make this a real community.
+Please comment, ask questions and share what works for you so we can make this a genuine community of modern working women.